gradvohl/YAPTT/syncThreads/conditionVariableExample/README.md

 ```

 ### Defining the mutual exclusion zone within the thread code
-Let us take a look in the two threads, both in file ``rollDice.c``.
-In the first thread (``void *blockedThread(void *args)``), it will first acquire a lock to guarantee the access to the mutual exclusion zone.
-After that, it calls the ``pthread_cond_wait(cond, lock)`` primitive, which will block that thread, waiting for a signal carried by the ``cond``variable.
+Let us take a look at the two threads, both in file ``rollDice.c``.
+The first thread (``void *blockedThread(void *args)``) will first acquire a lock to guarantee access to the mutual exclusion zone.
+After that, it calls the ``pthread_cond_wait(cond, lock)`` primitive, which will block that thread, waiting for a signal carried by the ``cond`` variable.

-It is important that the thread has the mutex locked by the calling thread or and undefined behavior will happen.
-That is the reason for acquiring the lock before.
+The thread must have the mutex locked by the calling thread, or undefined behavior will happen.
+So, that is the reason for acquiring the lock before.

 ```c
 void *blockedThread(void *args)